Your Next Purchase: One of These 12 Great Dress Watches

 The Jaeger-LeCoultre Master debuted 25 years ago, and with it came the brand’s “1,000 Hour Control” test, where each watch was tested for 1,000 hours for accuracy and durability before being delivered to customers.
 It’s just one reason why the Jaeger-LeCoultre is stealthily such a great watch; the rest comes down to details like the slim 38.5mm case, the expert finishing on the JLC Caliber 896 inside and the radiant dial.

-The Slim d’Hermés is the only watch on this list with numerals in the place of more traditional hour markers.
-They’re the work of French graphic designer Philippe Apeloig, done exclusively for Hermés.
-Apart from being unique, the watch features an in-house ultra-thin movement from Hermés and comes in a sleek 39.5mm case.
+The Slim d’Hermés features elegant numerals in the place of more traditional hour markers, which are the work of French graphic designer Philippe Apeloig, done exclusively for Hermés.
+Apart from being elegant and unique, the watch features an in-house ultra-thin movement from Hermés and comes in a sleek 39.5mm case.

 Parmigiani Fluerier Tonda 1950